KirillGos/Recipes/README.md

 # Recipes.
+This is recipes web page and I've build it to practice CSS and HTML.

+#Recipes
-Project from the odin project.
-In this page you're gonna find some recipes like lasagna, burger and more.I've build this page to practice HTML and CSS.
+In this page you're gonna find recipes from American culture like burgers, steaks etc.

+#Tool
+I used flexbox for page's layout.